- 1.What is the target audience of a restaurant?

 What is the target audience of a restaurant?

 Your restaurant’s target market is comprised of the people who are most likely to buy your menu items.
-Precisely, when we talk about a target audience, we refer to the type of customers you want to attract to your restaurant.
+Precisely, when we talk about a target audience, we refer to the type of customers you want to attract to your restaurant to provide the best possible experience.

 If you want to find out who are the customers of a restaurant, you must analyze the following factors: